On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Abelian congruence relations and module structures

-\begin{remark} {\em In special cases one can either show, or is led to predict, that the idempotent $e_{(a)}$ is equal to $1$ and hence that the element $\alpha$ in (\ref{key product}) can be taken to be $1$.
+\begin{remark} {\em In special cases one can show that there exist $a$-tuples in $A^t(F)$ and $A(F)$ that are each linearly independent over $\QQ[G]$, as in assumption (A$_2$) in \S \ref{newsection}.
+In any such cases one can then either show, or is led to predict (for example via ${\rm BSD}(A_{F/k})$(ii)), that the idempotent $e_{(a)}$ is equal to $1$ and so the element $\alpha$ in (\ref{key product}) can be taken to be $1$.

 This is, for example, the case if $a = 0$, since each function $L(A, \psi,z)$ is holomorphic at $z=1$ and, in the setting of abelian extensions of $\QQ$, this case will be considered in detail in \S\ref{mod sect}.
 This situation can also arises naturally in cases with $a > 0$, such as the following.

 {}(i) If $F$ is a ring class field of an imaginary quadratic field $k$ and suitable hypotheses are satisfied by an elliptic curve $A/\QQ$ and the extension $F/\QQ$, then the existence of a Heegner point in $A(F)$ with non-zero trace to $A(k)$ combines with the theorem of Gross and Zagier to imply that $e_{(1)} = 1$.
 This case will be considered in detail in \S\ref{HHP}.